Skip to content

 Click to see the solution.

 Save the script contents into the file job.sh (you can use the nano console text editor for instance).
-Remember to use valid project account name.
+Remember to use valid project account name (or omit the line if you are using the exercises/small module).

 Submit the job script using the sbatch command: